Law

 It's a great way to help people, earn legal work experience and strengthen your CV.

-A group of POC students working and studying together at a table.
+A group of POC students working and studying together in a lecture hall.

 Graduate opportunities